Baqend/guide/src/topics/plesk/docsBundle.md

 ## Custom Websites

-If you have a non-WordPress website, you need to click on the "Configure Speed Kit" button once again to enter the
+If you have a non-WordPress website, you need to click on the "Configure Speed Kit" button once again to enter the **Speed Kit Dashboard**.
-<b>Speed Kit Dashboard</b>.
 Here, you will be guided through the process of setting Speed Kit up for your website.
 In more detail, you will be asked to do the following:
 1. Include a **code snippet** into your website (the Speed Kit Service Worker).
 2. Define **speed up policies** to tell Speed Kit which requests to accelerate and which requests to leave alone.